microsoft/net-offloads/time-based-packet-transmission-offload.md

 ```

 - TxTime to indicate when the associated packet is sent
-- TimeDelta is an interval to transmit segmented packets by LSO/USO
+- TimeDelta is an interval, starting at `TxTime`, to transmit individual packets that have been coalesced into a single send (by LSO/USO)

 To avoid costly behavior like packet recovery, just send immediately if the packet's TxTime has passed already.
 (Do not use DropIfLate flag)